-- You can create Notebooks in PowerShell or Python that help you reduce the chance for misconfiguration errors.
+You can create Runbooks in PowerShell or Python that help you reduce the chance for misconfiguration errors.
 And it will help lower operational costs for the maintenance of those systems, as you can script it out to do it when you need instead of manually.

-- The Notebooks can be developed for on-premises or Azure resources and they use Web Hooks that allow you to trigger automation from things such as ITSM, Dev Ops and monitoring systems.
+The Runbooks can be developed for on-premises or Azure resources and they use Web Hooks that allow you to trigger automation from things such as ITSM, Dev Ops and monitoring systems.
 So, you can run these remotely and trigger them from wherever you need to.